oomek/attractplus/Layouts.md

      will return the number of options available in the overlay dialog.
      This property is updated during `Transition.ShowOverlay`
    * `char_size` - Get/set the forced character size.
 If this is <= 0
-     then Attract-Mode will autosize based on the value of `height`/`rows`.
+     then Attract-Mode will auto-size based on the value of `height`/`rows`.
      Default value is -1.
    * `glyph_size` - Get the height in pixels of the capital letter.
    * `char_spacing` - Get/set the spacing factor between letters.
 Default value is 1.0